Destinations We Adore

 March 20, 2026

 Multi-generational travel is booming—and it’s easy to see why.
 Families are seeking curated journeys where every generation—from grandparents to grandchildren—can experience the world together, yet on their own terms.
 At WhirlAway Travel, that means private excursions, seamless logistics, and experiences that let everyone focus on what matters: connection.
-Denise Booth, WhirlAway’s multi-gen travel expert, leverages her insider access and relationships with global partners to create itineraries perfectly suited for every age and interest.
+Denise Booth is one of WhirlAway’s multi-gen travel experts.
+She leverages her insider access and relationships with global partners to create itineraries perfectly suited for every age and interest.
 “Travel does not have to be all or nothing,” she says.
 “We craft experiences that can be enjoyed by each person, from modified activities or alternatives for those who cannot participate.”
 Here are three recent journeys planned by Denise and the WhirlAway team.

 March 11, 2026